About Apple Schools

 APPLE Schools equips students with the knowledge necessary to be confident, empathetic leaders and take ownership of their own health and social behaviours.

-Research has shown that students in APPLE Schools have better nutrition habits, are more physically active, and are more likely to be a healthy weight than other students across Alberta.
+Research has shown that students in APPLE Schools have better nutrition habits, are more physically active, and are more likely to be a healthy weight than other students in comparison schools.
 They are better learners and score higher on academic tests.
 These results extend to activity outside of class, and students from all socio-economic backgrounds benefit from APPLE Schools, including many vulnerable communities with high First Nations, Métis, and Inuit populations.

 APPLE Schools focuses on data to ensure accountability and drive results.
 Each school’s action plan is continuously improved based on metrics from the previous year.
 Data from student pedometers, parent surveys, focus groups and interviews all help assess the success of each school’s plan.